Leacius/MobileNetv4_TSM/README.md

 pip install -r requirements.txt
 ```

+## Data Format
+This section describes how to train the MobileNetv4_TSM model on a custom video classification dataset.

+📁 Dataset Format
+Your dataset should follow this structure:

+dataset_root/
+├── video1.mp4
+├── video2.mp4
+└── ...

+And a label file in the format:

+video1 123 0
+video2 146 1
+...

+Each line contains:
+video_name (without .mp4)
+total_frame_count
+class_label

 ### Acknowledgements

 This project is a side project that builds on the work of two research contributions: